Hydra-class sloop

 The Hydra class were a class of three paddlewheel steam sloops of the British Royal Navy.
 They saw active service variously in the Baltic during the Crimean War, against Ottoman forces in Syria and against slavers in West Africa.
-Latterly Hydra and Hecate were used for survey in the Mediterranean, the Pacific, Australia and the Atlantic, and thus their names were re-used for the Hecla-class survey vessels in the late 20th century.
-Two of the class were broken up after more than twenty-five years of service, and Hecla was sold for commercial use in 1863.
+Latterly, Hydra and Hecate were used for surveys in the Mediterranean, the Pacific, Australia and the Atlantic, and thus their names were re-used for the Hecla-class survey vessels in the late 20th century.
+Two of the classes were broken up after more than twenty-five years of service, and Hecla was sold for commercial use in 1863.

 Design

 The ships were designed by Sir William Symonds and were approved on 3 November 1837.
 They were built of wood, displaced 1,096 tons and had a length on the gundeck of 165 ft.

 Propulsion

 Power was provided by a two-cylinder side-lever steam engine driving paddle wheels.
-In Hecla and Hecate this engine was provided by Scott & Sinclair, and was rated at 240 nominal horsepower; in Hydra the steam engine was provided by Boulton and Watt and rated at 220 nominal horsepower.
+In Hecla and Hecate this engine was provided by Scott & Sinclair, and was rated at 240 nominal horsepower; in Hydra, the steam engine was provided by Boulton and Watt and rated at 220 nominal horsepower.
 All the ships were capable of about 9 kn under steam.
 Paddle sloops of the period were usually built with a schooner rig, but later pictures show Hecate with a brig rig.

 Hecla had her engines replaced in her 1848–1849 refit.